Guleixibian2009/Hand-Written-HTML-Site/README.md

 #### busuanzi --- count your visitors

 Visitor counting isn't that hard.
-Just put away those expensive APPs! `busuanzi` count can easily fulfill your dream.
+Just put away those expensive APPs!🤚 `busuanzi` count can easily fulfill your dream.

 You can see the statics on the left.
 Get the magic?
 It's so easy that you only need one line of code!